 You can schedule social media updates as far as one year ahead to make sure there’s always something going on your brand channels no matter how busy you get.
 Try Cyfe (Disclaimer: This is my content marketing client) for scheduling those shares as well as monitor your stats, all from within one dashboard.

-4. Get Out Into The World
+4. Get Out Into The World to Seek Out Content Ideas

 We have a tendency to look for our inspiration online because we are targeting the Internet-based audience, which is totally fine and understandable: you can discover so many wonderful topics on the web.
 It just isn’t the only place we can look and actually limits our scope and so our returns.